All eyes on Westminster

 Related further reading

-We have responded to the General Optical Council (GOC) consultation on its new strategy for 2025-2030.
+We have responded to the General Optical Council (GOC) consultation on regulation of optical businesses.